-- (f) Misrepresentations of self or providing other false or misleading information to a university office or official. - (E) Parameters. - (1) This policy will not be utilized to restrict freedom of speech or the right of persons to peaceful assembly. - (2) This policy will not be construed to limit the authority of university officials from taking actions, such as arrest and/or criminal prosecution, as warranted by circumstances. - (3) If necessary, the president, or designee, or the university chief of police may seek the assistance of other appropriate law enforcement agencies. - (4) Any university student or employee may bring concerns regarding possible detrimental behavior of a visitor to the attention of the university police department or to the office of student experience/student affairs. - (F) Process.
+- (1) This policy will not be utilized to restrict freedom of speech or the right of persons to peaceful assembly. - (2) This policy will not be construed to limit the authority of university officials from taking actions, such as arrest and/or criminal prosecution, as warranted by circumstances. - (3) If necessary, the president, or designee, or the university chief of police may seek the assistance of other appropriate law enforcement agencies. - (4) Any university student or employee may bring concerns regarding possible detrimental behavior of a visitor to the attention of the university police department or to the office of student experience/student affairs. - (F) Process.
 The process to designate a visitor as a persona non grata is initiated by the issuance of a notice of persona non grata status.
-Only the president, the provost, a university vice president, the chief of police, or their designees, have the authority to issue a notice of persona non grata status. - (1) Determination of persona non grata status. - (a) Any person believing that a visitor has exhibited detrimental behavior as defined in paragraph (D)(5) of this policy should report the behavior to the university police department. - (b) The university police will review the information reported, collect and/or review evidence of the alleged detrimental behavior (e.g., police reports, witness statements, reports of previous incidents), and determine: Whether the evidence supports a finding that the (i) visitor has engaged in detrimental behavior; and Whether the visitor should be declared a persona (ii) non grata.
-The university police will issue findings in writing. (c) (2) Notice of persona non grata status.
-If the university police determine that a Notice of persona (a) non grata should be issued, the university police will issue a persona non grata notice to that visitor containing the name and last known address of the individual; current email address if notice is to be sent via email.
-The persona non grata notice must advise the visitor of the (b) following: The reasons why the visitor is being declared (i) persona non grata; (ii) That the visitor's permission to be on campus is revoked for a period of up to two years; That the visitor has the right to appeal the persona (iii) non grata determination within five business days of the visitor's receipt of the persona non grata notice by sending a letter of appeal to the office of general counsel.
-The persona non grata notice may be delivered via U.S. (c) mail return receipt requested, email with delivery receipt, or in person by the university police department. $\left(3\right)$ Appeals.
+Only the president, the provost, a university vice president, the chief of police, or their designees, have the authority to issue a notice of persona non grata status. - (1) Determination of persona non grata status. - (a) Any person believing that a visitor has exhibited detrimental behavior as defined in paragraph (D)(5) of this policy should report the behavior to the university police department. - (b) The university police will review the information reported, collect and/or review evidence of the alleged detrimental behavior (e.g., police reports, witness statements, reports of previous incidents), and determine:

+- (i) Whether the evidence supports a finding that the visitor has engaged in detrimental behavior; and - (ii) Whether the visitor should be declared a persona non grata. - (c) The university police will issue findings in writing. - (2) Notice of persona non grata status. - (a) If the university police determine that a Notice of persona non grata should be issued, the university police will issue a persona non grata notice to that visitor containing the name and last known address of the individual; current email address if notice is to be sent via email. - (b) The persona non grata notice must advise the visitor of the following: - (i) The reasons why the visitor is being declared persona non grata; - (ii) That the visitor's permission to be on campus is revoked for a period of up to two years; - (iii) That the visitor has the right to appeal the persona non grata determination within five business days of the visitor's receipt of the persona non grata notice by sending a letter of appeal to the office of general counsel. - (c) The persona non grata notice may be delivered via U.S. mail return receipt requested, email with delivery receipt, or in person by the university police department. - (3) Appeals.